grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 How to start?
 =============

-Whenever I sat down with someone who was about to write code in a Statement-first manner for the first time, the person would stare at the screen, then at me, then would say: “what now?".
-It is easy to say: “You know how to write code, you know how to write a unit test for it, just this time start with the latter rather than the first", but for many people, this is something that blocks them completely.
+Whenever I sat down with someone who was about to write code in a Statement-first manner for the first time, the person would stare at the screen, then at me, then would say: "what now?".
+It is easy to say: "You know how to write code, you know how to write a unit test for it, just this time start with the latter rather than the first", but for many people, this is something that blocks them completely.
 If you are one of them, do not worry -- you are not alone.
 I decided to dedicate this chapter solely to techniques for kicking off a Statement when there is no code.

 Start with a good name
 ----------------------

 It may sound obvious, but some people are having serious trouble describing the behavior they expect from their code.
 If you can name the behavior, it is a great starting point.

-I know not everybody pays attention to naming their Statements, mainly because the Statements are considered second-level citizens -- as long as they run and “prove the code does not contain defects", they are considered sufficient.
+I know not everybody pays attention to naming their Statements, mainly because the Statements are considered second-level citizens -- as long as they run and "prove the code does not contain defects", they are considered sufficient.
 We will take a look at some examples of bad names and then I'll go into some rules of good naming.

 ### Consequences of bad naming